 - Remove tender roasted carrots from the oven and let them cool

-- Add carrots, cashews and soy sauce to the food processor, blitz, be patient it may take 5 mins or so, keep blitzing until you have a dip like consistency
+- Add carrots, cashews, butter beans and 1 tablepoon of olive oil and salt to the food processor, blitz.
+Be patient it may take 5 mins or so, keep blitzing until you have a dip-like consistency

-- If the mixture seems dry add more olive oil
+- If the mixture seems dry add reserved liquid from the canned butter beans

 I didn't manage to get it completely smooth but kids still like it (as do I) -lush.
 Just wondering if it will freeze